NutcoinOrg/nuts/README.md

 )
 ```

+Click on `write` button to launch the call.

-3. **Unwrapping:**: [Nuts404 Contract](https://etherscan.io/token/0x25559f0abbaf2a928239d2f419181147cc2dad74#writeContract#F6), call `withdraw` method in order to unwrap NUTS404 tokens into NUTS NFTs and set the integer `value` you want to unwrap:
+3. **Unwrapping:**: [Nuts404 Contract](https://etherscan.io/token/0x25559f0abbaf2a928239d2f419181147cc2dad74#writeContract#F6), connect you wallet, call `withdraw` method in order to unwrap NUTS404 tokens into NUTS NFTs and set the integer `value` you want to unwrap:

 ```code
 withdraw(